WokLibCodeClub/.github/profile/README.md

 ![Image of bbc micro:bit](https://github.com/WokLibCodeClub/resources/blob/main/bbc%20microbit.png)

 For both sessions, for the last two dates of the term, we will be coding using the popular BBC micro:bit mini-computers.

-In the Scratch session  In the Python session we will be coding using Python, at the website [python.microbit.org/v/3](https://python.microbit.org/v/3) which uses the ```microbit``` Python library, and allows for much more complex programming than with block coding.

 There is a facility called [micro:bit classroom](https://classroom.microbit.org/) which we haven't tried yet but which may make it easier for students to save their code.
 Use this link in the classes if we decide to use this.